RobertoRoos/sawIntuitiveResearchKitWiki/Hardware.md

 1. When you will first unbox the controllers, check the internal connections.
 If you find a cable with a loose end or partially unplugged you'll have to plug it back.

 1. We recommend plugging all your controllers to a single power strip with a switch.
 This will ensure that all controllers can be turned on or off using a single button.

+1. One group has reported that floating ground can cause issues during current calibration procedure.
+So if you are using WPI ESTOP setup with 4-pin ESTOP connector, we recommend you to put all boxes to a common ground.
+See also [ESTOP](/jhu-dvrk/sawIntuitiveResearchKit/wiki/ESTOP#21-serial-connection-wpi) page.

 ## 2. Firewire